|Grade Levels||Group Size||Tutor Type||Qualifying Studies||Average Effect Size|

 |Free and Reduced Lunch|

-Reading Rescue is a one-to-one intervention for kindergarten and first graders.
+Reading Go!
+(Formerly Reading Rescue) is a one-to-one intervention for kindergarten and first graders.
 The program is based on the Five Pillars of Literacy (as identified by the National Reading Panel) including phonemic awareness, phonics, fluency, vocabulary and comprehension.
-Reading Rescue places a strong focus on synthesizing sounds to decode text.
+Reading Go! places a strong focus on synthesizing sounds to decode text.

 Teachers, Paraprofessionals, and pre-service teachers including undergraduate and graduate education majors.